Rank-two 5d SCFTs from M-theory at isolated toric singularities: a systematic study

 \subsection{M-theory on a CY$_3$ singularity}

-In this paper, we consider geometric engineering of 5d $\mathcal{N}=1$ theories in the space transverse to M-theory on a local Calabi-Yau three-fold (CY$_3$) $\MG$, an isolated canonical singularity.
+In this paper, we consider geometric engineering of 5d $\mathcal{N}=1$ theories that live on the spacetime transverse to M-theory on a local Calabi-Yau three-fold (CY$_3$) $\MG$, an isolated canonical singularity.
 This is motivated by the conjectured correspondence,

-We give a brief recap of some relevant terminology from singularity theory. \footnote{We refer the mathematically inclined reader to {\cite{Hartshorne1977,Griffiths1994,Closset:2009sv,Ishii2014,Xie:2017pfl}} and references therein.} For an irreducible variety $\MG$, a resolution of singularities of $\MG$ is a proper morphism $\pi: \widehat{\MG} \rightarrow \MG$ such that $\wh{\MG}$ is smooth and irreducible, and $\pi$ induces an isomorphism of varieties $\pi^{-1}(\MG/\wh{\MG}) = \MG/\wh{\MG}$.
+We give a brief recap of some relevant terminology from singularity theory.\footnote{We refer the mathematically inclined reader to {\cite{Hartshorne1977,Griffiths1994,Closset:2009sv,Ishii2014,Xie:2017pfl}} and references therein.} For an irreducible variety $\MG$, a resolution of singularities of $\MG$ is a proper morphism $\pi: \widehat{\MG} \rightarrow \MG$ such that $\wh{\MG}$ is smooth and irreducible, and $\pi$ induces an isomorphism of varieties $\pi^{-1}(\MG/\wh{\MG}) = \MG/\wh{\MG}$.
 A projective normal variety $\MG$ such that its canonical class $K_{\MG}$ is $\mathbb{Q}$-Cartier has the property that $K_{\wh{\MG}} = \pi^{*}K_{\MG} + \sum_{i}a_{i}\bE_i$ where the sum (over $i$) is over irreducible exceptional divisors, and the $a_i$'s are rational numbers called the discrepancies.
 Such a variety is called $\mathbb{Q}$-Gorenstein.
-The singular variety $\MG$ is said to have canonical singularities if $a_{i} \geq 0$ for all $i$, in which case it is called a Gorenstein canonical singularity. \footnote{The case of strict equality $a_i > 0$ for all $i$ is called a terminal singularity, in which case the variety $\MG$ is called a Gorenstein terminal singularity.
+The singular variety $\MG$ is said to have canonical singularities if $a_{i} \geq 0$ for all $i$, in which case it is called a Gorenstein canonical singularity.\footnote{The case of strict equality $a_i > 0$ for all $i$ is called a terminal singularity, in which case the variety $\MG$ is called a Gorenstein terminal singularity.
 Terminal singularities imply that any subsequent resolution changes the canonical class.}

 In the case of a generic CY$_3$ singularity $\MG$, a crepant resolution exists: